 With systematic technology security in place, businesses can track and monitor their gadgets and devices.They can increase the security of the equipment by physically locking up critical technology, and they can immediately tell if their equipment has been lost, allowing businesses to take steps to prevent further loss immediately.

-> See also: 4 tech trends SMEs need to embrace in 2014
+> See also: 4 tech trends SMEs need to embrace

 For mobile technology like smartphones and laptops, they can use identifying stickers like those provided by TechTagger to provide anonymous contact details, in case the device is lost and the person who finds it wants to return it.